microbullet/SgkDoc/index.md

 DEV=false -- enable to win floors instantly with space (testing purposes)
 ```

+### wand section
+## Syntax
+In the sript.lua the syntax for denoting a wand is

+`wand={<int>, <input>},`

+an `<input>` is not always required

+## In game
+In shotgun king there are 5 wands, these wands are unfortunately hardcoded to what the numbers inputted to them will alter however the numbers on 3 of the wands can be altered, these wands nad what the following input changes are:
+ - Wrath, following <input> provides it's source of damage number, can be any defined variable above 1.
+ - Downpour, the `<int>` following the
+ - Wings, the `<input>` determines how manys spaces you can move using the wand

+## Srites
+The sprites that the wands take in the top right are determined by their number (0 being the first and 4 being the last), the sprites can be found on the gfx.png sheet.

+## Modifications
+Trying to modify the wand number to outside the range of 0-4 the the sprite will show up but it will softlock the game.

 ## Common crash reasons
 - Not having correct syntax, this includes things like commas or equal signs.